jascarpentier/harbour/client/README.md

 - Implementing the Google Maps API
 - Adding a quiz that will match users to a suggested stay if they don't know where they want to go
-- Implementing Host vs. Stayer status on users so that people can posts stays
+- Implementing Host vs. Stayer status on users so that people can posts stays -Users can also heart and save the places that interest them.

 ## User Stories
  * I'm a traveler that is tired of taking the 'tourist' route and want to find a unique place to stay during my travels.